ammar-gamal/Contact-Manager-Application/README.md

 # Contact-Manger-Application
-## C++ OOP Project
+## Console C++ OOP Projet
-This Project used to store List of Users.
-Each User Have his details (id,name,gender,1-4 Emails,1-4 Addresses,1-4 Phones).
+This console-based C++ project is designed for managing a list of users.
+Each user is characterized by a unique ID, name, gender, and can have 1-4 email addresses, 1-4 addresses, and 1-4 phone numbers.
+## Features
+- **User Management:** Add, update, and delete user information.
-The Most exciting thing User Details will be stored in txt files in folder Name "DataBase"
+- **Data Persistence:** User details are stored in text files within the "DataBase" folder.
+- **Object-Oriented Programming (OOP):** Efficiently organized code using OOP principles.
 ## UML
 ![UML](./UML.png)